maxmpz/powerampapi/poweramp_provider_example/readme.md

 Use [EXTRA_PROVIDER from PowerampAPI.java](../poweramp_api_lib/src/com/maxmpz/poweramp/player/PowerampAPI.java#L1615) for fine-grained scan just for your provider.
 If not specified, Poweramp will do all known folders and providers scan.

+### Deletion
+Poweramp will issue standard delete call when user tries to delete one or multiple files.
+Either delete the track or throw appropriate "not supported" exception to ignore deletion.

 ### Provider Crashes